 Transactions in financial instruments may result in the Company assuming financial risks.
-These include event risk, credit risk, liquidity risk, interest rate risk and foreign exchange risk.
+These include event risk, credit risk, foreign exchange risk, interest rate risk and liquidity risk.
 Each of these risks is described below, together with a summary of the ways in which the Company manages these risks.